tylertamalunas/inventory-app/README.md

 No changes made, all tasks already work.

 ## I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+PartTest.java, Line 160-194: Added 4 part tests for maxinv and mininv.

 ## J.  Remove the class files for any unused validators in order to clean your code.